kalaspuffar/ml5-example/README.md

 npm start
 ```

-After you've done that you simply add any images you like, as jpg format, into the images directory and rename them to use a number in sequence starting with zero followed by the jpg extension.
+After you've done that you simply add any images you like, as jpg format, into the images directory.
+Rename them to use a number in sequence starting with zero followed by the jpg extension.
 Example 0.jpg, 1.jpg, 2.jpg a.s.o.

 Then you change the simple-classification.html to be aware of the number of images you have on disk.